Showing posts with label gatlinburg. Show all posts

 At Forbidden Caverns, the restroom building was located next to the parking lot.

-There was a group of school children that went inside the caverns before us.
+A group of schoolchildren went inside the caverns before us.

 Forbidden Caverns